kznhq/Heart-Disease-Prediction/README.md

 5 and 10 because, after some research, it looked like those were the most common values for k to use.

-Next, we set up a while loop to try different values of k for KNN (which uses a different number of the nearest neighbors to classify a data point) and put the upper limit of k to the square root of the total number of points because my research said that was the default assumption if nothing else is known and I wanted to make sure I avoided overfitting.
-This while loop will be run twice: once each for 5-fold and 10-fold.
+Next, we set up a for loop to try different values of k for KNN (which uses a different number of the nearest neighbors to classify a data point) and put the upper limit of k to the square root of the total number of points because my research said that was the default assumption if nothing else is known and I wanted to make sure I avoided overfitting.
+This for loop will be run twice: once each for 5-fold and 10-fold.

 The program produces a new confusion matrix every time the file is run, but the sample one in the GitHub is a solid representation of what the results are every time.

-## Results

-For KNN, I ran the model a few times with 5 and 10 folds and got a little over 54% accuracy every time with 10-fold cross-validation whlie 5-fold was around 53%, so the final model uses 10-fold.
+I ran the model a few times with 5 and 10 folds and got a little over 54% accuracy every time with 10-fold cross-validation whlie 5-fold was around 53%, so the final model uses 10-fold.
 The 10-fold model usually used around 15 neighbors.
 Looking at the confusion matrix, the model often predicted 0s but got a lot of those right so that just means that the dataset has a lot of 0 datapoints which represents people who don't have cardiovascular disease.

+## Decision Tree

+We used the same strategy as KNN with the cleaning and k-fold cross-validation to keep things consistent.

+We changed around different parameters in the constructor for the DecisionTreeClassifier, experimenting to see how they impacted results.
+We also found that 10-fold cross-validation gave better accuracy than 5-fold.
+When changing around min_samples_leaf, we found that at a low number like 5, the predictions were more spread out but the accuracy went down to 48-49%.
+When the number was high like 200, we got a higher accuracy around 55% but pretty much all of the predictions are 0.
+Part of this is probably due to the observation from earlier where most of the targets are actually 0, so the safest guess for the model is 0 and that gives the highest accuracy which is unfortunate.
+If we were to combat this, we would probably remove some of the features with 0 so there was an equal number of 0, 1, 2, 3, 4 or at least closer to an equal amount.

 ## References